mateuszjurewicz/notes_public/Machine Learning.md

 Some answers are here on [vidyaanalytics](https://www.analyticsvidhya.com/blog/2019/05/beginners-guide-hierarchical-clustering/).
 Essentially we obtain a dendrogram of the progressive clusters and choose a threshold distance value.
 This can be useful for e.g. Sales when they can have some flexibility as to how many different target groups (segments) of customers they can approach in different ways.

 Finally, here's an actual [paper using supervised hierarchical clustering](http://proceedings.mlr.press/v97/yadav19a/yadav19a.pdf), from 2019.
+Notice the switch to using supervision.

 ### Autoregressive Models